Select Page

 Personal Interests & Passions

 These pretty much speak for themselves: Personal interests and passions are the things people enjoy talking about most.
-Have you ever noticed how the energy and enthusiasm in a room goes through the roof when you talk about something you care deeply about?
+Have you ever noticed how the energy and enthusiasm in a room go through the roof when you talk about something you care deeply about?
 Or when someone talks about something they’re passionate about?

 • Rob shared that he enjoys kiteboarding on the weekends.